shipwright-io/operator/README.md

 It will deploy the Build-Controller in `shipwright-build` namespace.
 When `.spec.namespace` is not set, it will use the `shipwright-build` namespace, this namespace needs to be created before the actual deployment takes place.

+It will also ensure Tekton is sufficient installed at the required level if the minimally required version of the [Tekton Operator](https://github.com/tektoncd/operator) is installed on the cluster.

 [build-controller]: https://github.com/shipwright-io/build